emillindau/quizkiosken/README.md

 # Quizkiosken
 ## easy
-* Users can rate questions
+* Users can rate questions (needs to be implemented in quiz-api as well)
 * Fix ui for users display in started-mode (and lobby-mode)
-* Indicate when an question is rerendered (new quesiton)
-* Reselect the input field when new question
 * Limit number of guesses per second, or something like it
-* Server will cancel question when he is about to write the full answer (can't guess anymore)
 ## medium
 * Stupid self-learning (as in, no of guesses until correct and time it took will generate easy/medium/hard (and possibly value of question))
 * Fix that players sometimes gets kicked and cant rejoin (should be able to join whenever)